Lemonexe/VLizard/docs/user/tests.md

 [Back to User manual](manual.md)

-VLizard offers a wide range of tests for checking the thermodynamic consistency of your experimental VLE data.
+VLizard offers a wide range of tests for checking the thermodynamic consistency of your experimental VLE data (both isobaric and isothermal).
 This is not to be confused with generic _statistical analysis_, which is provided by many other software tools.
 On the other hand, thermodynamic _(TD)_ consistency examines compliance of experimental data with fundamental laws of thermodynamics.